How the Pan-African Awards for Entrepreneurship in Education are supporting SDG8: Decent Work and Economic Growth

 The 17 Sustainable Development Goals (SDGs) carry on the work begun by the Millennium Development Goals (MDGs), which stimulated a global campaign from 2000-2015 to end poverty in its various forms.
 Adopted in 2015, these goals are a universal call to action to end poverty, protect the planet, and achieve a more sustainable future for us all.

-The Pan-African Awards supports the SDGs, especially SDG8: Decent Work and Economic Growth.
+The Pan-African Awards for Entrepreneurship in Education supports the SDGs, especially SDG8: Decent Work and Economic Growth.
 Started by The Saville Foundation and managed by Teach A Man To Fish, the awards invest in African-driven and African-based organisations who are addressing skill gaps, financial insecurity, and underemployment through innovative entrepreneurial programmes.

 For 11 years, we have invested in the work of over 150 African organisations.
 Each of these projects add to a long-term improvement in the opportunities available to young people in Africa.

 In Africa, the continent with the largest youth population in the world, significant strides have been made in the fight against poverty.
 Between 2000 and 2015, Africa made significant progress, including on enrolling more children in primary school, particularly girls, increasing the representation of women in national parliaments, and reducing poverty.
 However, the continent remains a long way from achieving the aims of the SDGs by 2030.

 Today, one in three Africans are still living below the poverty line, accounting for 70% of the world’s poorest people (World Bank).